fatemsumaiya/single-page-js/README.md

 # single-page-js
-Sprint 2: Introduction to javascript | Build a Single Page Application (SPA) using HTML, CSS, and Javascript by utilizing pair-programming with your group.
+Sprint 2: Introduction to Javascript | Build a Single Page Application (SPA) using HTML, CSS, and Javascript by utilizing pair-programming with your group.

-Team: Sumaiya Fatema, Robert Romero
+Created by Sumaiya Fatema and Robert Romero

+Some notes:

-Robert Romero: Implemented styling and a function allowing users to delete their most recent post
+* Robert Romero: Implemented styling and a function allowing users to delete their most recent post

-Sumaiya Fatema: Implemented further styling
+* Sumaiya Fatema: Implemented further styling